rav2040/knck/README.md

 Returns a JSON object with the following properties:

-* `originalURL` - the URL provided in the POST request.
+* `originalUrl` - the URL provided in the POST request.
 * `shortUrl` - the short URL that can be used to access the `originalUrl`.

 ### GET /{hash}